BA in Global Studies

 - South Asia

-Global studies students also take at least four semesters of a language spoken in their region of concentration and complete an experiential learning requirement of at least six weeks of study abroad or one hundred hours of relevant internship work.
+Global studies students also complete an experiential learning requirement of at least six weeks of study abroad or one hundred hours of relevant internship work.
 Internships must be approved by the global studies advisor.

 Because global studies students take classes across disciplines, it’s easy to double major.
 Many of our students choose to complement their global studies degree with a major or minor in programs such as:

 - African American & African studies